kneron/document_center/docs/720_2.0.0/sdk/solution_kdp2_host_in_uart_out.md

 - **Program model**
     Reference:  [Jlink programming](../flash_management/flash_management.md#4-program-flash-via-jtagswd-interface)
     ```bash
+    # program models_720.bin to the device
     cd [KL720_SDK]/firmware/utils/JLink_programmer
     move [KL720_SDK]/firmware/utils/bin_gen/flash_bin/models_720.nef  ./bin/
-    flash_prog.bat # program models_720.bin to the device
+    flash_model.bat

     # follow the instructions to finish JLink programming
     # Note that you may need to substitute '/' for '\' in the path
     ```

 - **Run example**
-    1. Connect to KL720 through serial port
+    1. Connect to KL720 through serial port.
+[How to connect](../flash_management/flash_management.md#2-hardware-setting)
 	2. See command menu and type command (0) - (4) for functions in UART console window (ex.
 Putty)

 ### Commands